-As is discussed in Finding 7(b) above, regarding the DSP's conformance with Section 27-548(j), the subject property was placed in the M-X-T Zone through the Westphalia Sector Plan and SMA.
-The proposed development is in general conformance with the recommended development pattern for Westphalia and in conformance with the applicable design principles of Policy 5 - Residential Areas (pages 30-32).
+As is discussed in Finding 7.b. above, regarding the DSP's conformance with Section 27-548(j) of the prior Zoning Ordinance, the subject property was placed in the M-X-T Zone through the Westphalia Sector Plan and SMA.
+The approved development is in conformance with the recommended development pattern for Westphalia, and with the applicable design principles of Policy 5-Residential Areas (pages 30-32).